 This guide to visiting Santa Cruz would serve well for visiting Santa Cruz for anything from a few hours (perhaps as part of a California road trip?) to a few days.
 As well as a guide to what to do in Santa Cruz, we’ve also included some extra ideas, resources and links to prepare you for your visit to this lovely spot – however long it may be!

-What to do in Santa Cruz
+Things to do in Santa Cruz

-1. Walk on the Wharf
+1. The Wharf

 Certainly one of the most popular activities to do in Santa Cruz is to take a walk out on the west coast’s longest pier.
 It’s just celebrated its centenary, and offers gorgeous coastal views, not to mention sea lion spotting opportunities.